ldez/ldez.github.io/content/code/2024-10-26-links-godoc-module.md

   creator: ldez
   title: "How I published links inside the pkg.go.dev documentation of my module"
   image: /images/pkggodevlinks-package.png
+  image_alt: "List of items inside the go doc with emojis"
 ---

 While hunting down a package on https://pkg.go.dev, I stumbled upon a delightful surprise in the "Links" section: there are custom links!!